The Otterhound: A Rare and Remarkable Breed

 The Otterhound belongs to the hound group, which is further divided into two subcategories: scent hounds and sight hounds.
 Otterhounds fall under the scent hound category due to their extraordinary olfactory capabilities.
 They have an impressive sense of smell, which made them invaluable in the past for tracking otters along riverbanks.

-Coat, Color, and Appearance
+Coat, Colour, and Appearance

 One of the most striking features of the Otterhound is its distinctive coat.
 Their dense, waterproof, and rough double coat is designed to protect them from the cold water during otter hunts.
 The outer coat is wiry and shaggy, while the undercoat is soft and insulating.
-The coat can come in various colors, including black and tan, grizzle (a mix of gray and black), or blue and tan.
+The coat can come in various colours, including black and tan, grizzle (a mix of grey and black), or blue and tan.
 A shaggy beard and eyebrows add to their expressive and endearing appearance.

-Their expressive eyes, which are often described as soulful, are set deep beneath a prominent brow and are usually dark in color.
+Their expressive eyes, which are often described as soulful, are set deep beneath a prominent brow and are usually dark in colour.
 The ears are long and pendulous, hanging close to the head.
 The overall effect is a hound that looks both dignified and affable.

 Why is the Otterhound Rare?